helicalinsight/helicalinsight/README.md

 ## Directly deploy
-You may also directly deploy  the `hi-ce.war` file in the application server from the `hi-ce/target` module You need `tomcat` or any other server
+You may also directly deploy  the `hi-ce.war` file in the application server from the `hi-ce/target` module You need `tomcat` or any other server.
+Please follow the instructions given [here](https://helicalinsight.github.io/helicalinsight/#/quickstart?id=manual-installation)